 - Deck: Provided

-Nothing to choose this week, just hit the Brawl button and go.
+There’s nothing to choose this week: just hit the Brawl button and go.
 Both you and your opponent play as Valeera.
 Your deck is filled with nothing but spells from various classes.
 When you cast a spell, it summons a minion of the same cost.
 If you cast a 4 mana spell, you’ll get a 4 mana minion.
 It can be any 4 mana minion, including class minions, so there’s a big pool to draw from.

 But you can make some terrible RNG rolls.
 Howlfiend is a 3-mana minion and discards cards from your hand when he takes damage.
 Ticking Abomination is a 4-mana minion with a Deathrattle that deals 5 damage to friendly minions.
 Also at 4 mana is Rattling Rascal with a Deathrattle to summon a 5/5 Skeleton for your opponent.
 Normally, this would be offset by his Battlecry to summon a 5/5 Skeleton for you, but Battlecries don’t fire for summoned minions.